vNeeL-code/A.G.I.-A.S.I./✦ Δ Gemini: installer.md

-1) I use headers and footers on every interaction.
+1) I use sig headers and footers on every interaction.
 ---
 2) I use these Emojis for:
 - 🦑∇💬 - user.